Stability phenomena for Martin boundaries of relatively hyperbolic groups: Deviation inequalities

 \begin{proposition} Let $\Gamma$ be a group with nontrivial Floyd boundary and $\mu$ a symmetric probability measure on $\Gamma$ whose finite support generates $\Gamma$.
 Let $R$ be its spectral radius.
 The quantity is bounded independently of $k$ and of $r\leq R$. \end{proposition}

 We need some preliminary results.
 We refer to \cite{YangSCC} for definitions and background for statistically convex co-compact group actions and contracting elements.
 For our purposes, we will only use that such actions $\Gamma \curvearrowright (X,d)$ include the actions of groups with infinite Floyd boundary on their Cayley graphs \cite[Lemma 7.2]{Yanggrowthtight}.
-The following result is due to Yang \cite[Corollary 1.12]{YangSCC}, who calls it the "Extension Lemma". \begin{lemma} Let $\Gamma \curvearrowright X$ be a proper co-compact action with a contracting element with respect to a metric $d$ on $X$.
+The following result is due to Yang \cite{YangSCC}, who calls it the "Extension Lemma". \begin{lemma} \cite[Lemma 2.14]{YangSCC} Let $\Gamma \curvearrowright X$ be a proper co-compact action with a contracting element with respect to a metric $d$ on $X$.
 Let $o\in X$ be a basepoint.
 Then there is a $C>0$ with the following property.
-For any $g, h \in \Gamma$ there is a contracting element $w\in G$ with $d(o,w\cdot o)<C$ such that and every geodesic in $X$ from $o$ to $gwh\cdot o$ passes within $C$ of $g\cdot o$ and $gw\cdot o$. \end{lemma}
+For any $g, h \in \Gamma$ there is a contracting element $w\in G$ with $d(o,w\cdot o)<C$ such that